Welcome To Year 1

 ‘Getting to Know You’ Information

 Transition from Reception to Year 1

 Our aim is to ensure that every child experiences a smooth transition from the Foundation Stage to Key Stage One.
 The Year 1 curriculum builds upon and extends the experiences that children have had in Reception.
-Learning through play will continue to be an important part of the school day and the children will gradually be eased into more formal learning as the year goes on so that they remain motivated, enthused and eager learners.
+Learning through play will continue as much as possible using our outdoor area and by cleaning the resources regularly.
+This is an important part of the school day and the children will gradually be eased into more formal learning as the year goes on so that they remain motivated, enthused and eager learners.
 Please don’t hesitate to speak to us if you have any questions or queries.

 In Year 1 we aim to ensure that your child’s curriculum develops key skills, encourages their creativity and embeds a joy of learning.
+Attached to this letter is a curriculum map, which provides an overview for this term.
 Our teaching will follow the requirements of the curriculum and the agreed syllabus for Religious Education.

 Start of the Day Routines

 The school day begins at 9am, however the school gates will open at 8.40am to avoid congestion.
 Please say good-bye to your child and encourage them to come to the classroom doors independently.
 This is important to help keep the doorway clear and also to develop increasing independence.
 It is difficult for your child’s class teacher to discuss matters with you at this time.
 However, please feel free to pass a note at the door or arrange a meeting for after school.